ry4096/znudge/README.md

 	a curtain of rails.

 ## FUTURE PLANS:

 This mod can be improved by predicting player movement more accurately.
 In this first version, it just assumes players move in a straight line forever when running, and don't steer in midair when flying.
 If you have any ideas, you are more than welcome to send them to me, or to try them out yourself.

-## AUTHOR:

-I am the quake player, ///y///.
-You can contact me by email: ry4096@gmail.com

 ## LICENSE: